-When was the last time you had a really good, productive political conversation with someone containing different values and beliefs than your own?
-A lot is happening in this country and I am constantly hearing about how divided we are but I am not noticing a lot of dialogue between people from different parties having productive, or any conversations at all about why people believe what they believe.
-Instead we just tend to stay in our own bubbles and ignore what’s happening to our society.
-When you come across somebody on social media with differing opinions than your own you can just delete or block them from your feed.
-But that will do to nothing but fuel the polarization in America.
+When was the last time you had a really good, productive political conversation with someone of different values and beliefs than your own?
+A LOT is happening in this country/world and I am constantly hearing about how divided we are as a nation, but I am not noticing a lot of successful dialogue between people from different parties.
+Instead, people just tend to stay in their own bubbles and ignore what’s happening in the world if it doesn’t hold up to their opinions.

 If you come across somebody on social media with differing opinions than your own you can just delete or block them from your feed.
 However, how can we promote change if we stay in these bubbles?